mnemnion/loon/notes/bluesky/bridge/term.md

 **term** interprets a modified set of ANSI-like escape sequences.
 We don't arbitrarily change semantics, but we can and will drop pointless sequences and possibly reuse them.
 These handle the usual set of tasks, as well as frame allocation and multiple cursor tracking as discussed earlier, and a few miscellaneous operations like spawing a new terminal in a new window or tab.

 A reasonably well behaved xterm program should have nothing to fear running under **term**.
 A weird one may have to force xterm compatibility, which is worth providing.

+Quick Unicode/escape interaction note: relative jumps are relative to the cursor *and the direction of cursor travel*.
+This is the only correct interpretation.

 ###Nothing else